 This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the direct supervision of a preceptor on the site.
-Through the externship experience, the student gains firsthand knowledge of the workplace and performs the assigned duties to meet the expectations in a professional setting.
+Through the externship experience, the student gain first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
 Students are expected to adapt to the work environment and reflect regularly on their learning and observations.
-The externship work performed, is not to be paid.
+The externship work performed is not to be paid.
+Students will be required to meet at the campus a total of 10 hours, 1- 1/2 hours a week to review the extern experience and competency checklist.